 Community / Youth Centres

 Step 4 – What should I keep?
 Some things you may want to consider keeping mainly because it is either hard to replace in Mexico or relatively expensive.
 When moving to Mexico, the general rule of thumb is that ANYTHING with an ELECTRICAL CORD is expensive to replace and should be kept.
 So…electronics, lamps, gadgets are usually more costly than the US or Canada.
 Even if you are able to find them at a reasonable cost, the quality may not be what you expect.
-I have noticed recently however, that flat screen televisions are very reasonably priced.
-But then again, it could be because most everything here is imported from China!
+I have noticed recently, however, that flat-screen televisions are very reasonably priced.
+But then again, it could be because most everything here is now being imported from China!

-Another thing to keep in mind too is that if you plan to live close to the ocean, the SALT AIR and HUMIDITY wreaks havoc on items that contain corrosible materials.
-In particular, desktop computers because of their more “open” structure.
-So a laptop would be a better choice to bring with you.
+Another thing to keep in mind too is that if you plan to live close to the ocean, the SALT AIR and HUMIDITY wreaks havoc on items that contain corrosive materials.
+Desktop computers take a particular beating in this regard.
+So a laptop or tablet might be a better choice to bring with you.

 Step 5 – Just in case I change my mind.
 Yes, we’ve all done it one time or another.
 Some of us even make lifelong habits out of it.
-I’m talking about making “RASH” decisions.
-So to those of you that are in this little group, I suggest that you get rid of the “big” stuff first – real estate, big toys, vehicles, furniture doubles, etc. and then rent a storage locker (or part of a friend’s garage) and place your extras there.
+I’m talking about making “rash” decisions.
+I suggest that you get rid of the “big” stuff first – real estate, big toys, vehicles, furniture doubles, etc. and then rent a storage locker (or part of a friend’s garage) and place your extras there.
 By “extras”, I mean the things you don’t really need at first to start your new life in Mexico.
 Things that eventually you think you will be able to part with but, for the moment, you’d like to hang on to.
 Maybe it’s that beautiful set of china dishes you got as a wedding present or your fascinating library of books.
 Whatever your “thing” is, if you’re just not 100% ready to purge it, then hang on to it for a year after you move by storing it and reassess the situation again later.

-For me it has been boxes of family photos (many taken before the digital age).
+For me, it has been boxes of family photos (many taken before the digital age).
 I keep saying that one day I will take a week and scan them all, but for one reason or another, I never seem to get around to it.
-And not only that, I am embarrassed to say that they are still in Canada!
-It’s a good thing that after 6 years, my ex-husband still doesn’t mind hanging on to them.
-Thank God we still have a good relationship!

 Have you downsized recently?
 What was the most difficult part?
 The easiest?
 Any tips?
 We’d love to hear your story!